moritzvz/smart_nudging_causal_analysis/README.md

 # Smart Nudging Causal Analysis
-This repository contains code for training a causal machine learning model based on simulated data for smart green nudging.
+This repository contains code for training and evaluating a causal machine learning model based on simulated data for smart green nudging.

 # Installation
 To install the required packages, run the following: